 Kevin Hollinrake was born and brought up inNorth Yorkshire.
 His father was amilkman and his mother was a social worker.[7]
 He attendedEasingwold School and studied physics atSheffield City Polytechnic (now Sheffield Hallam University), though he did not complete his degree.[8]

 After dropping out of Sheffield City Polytechnic, Hollinrake worked forPrudential.
-He then co-founded the Hunters estate agency inYork in 1992; he previously ownedCrayke Castle.[9]
-By 2015, the agency had grown to over 150 branches across the country, with Hollinrake holding a 15% stake in the company.[10]
+He then cofounded Hunters estate agency inYork in 1992; he had previously ownedCrayke Castle.[9]
+By 2015 the agency had grown to more than 150 branches across the country, with Hollinrake holding a 15% stake in the company.[10]
 The Hunters Property estate agency was admitted to trading onAIM in July 2015 with a market capitalisation of £16.9m.[11]
 In February 2015, the company issued an IPO (initial public offering) for new investors to raise £2.5 m for capital investment.[12]

-In July 2007, Hollinrake was selected as the Conservative candidate forDewsbury for the2010 general election.
-In October 2008, however, he resigned his candidacy in order to focus on his business.[15]
+In July 2007 Hollinrake was selected as the Conservative candidate forDewsbury for the2010 general election.
+However in October 2008 he resigned his candidacy in order to focus on his business.[15]

 Hollinrake was selected to be the Conservative candidate for the seat of Thirsk and Malton at the2015 general election following the de-selection ofAnne McIntosh.[16]
 Hollinrake was a strong supporter of David Cameron'sNorthern Powerhouse idea, which aims to link the north of England more closely to markets in the south; making it easier to travel, exchange and do business.[17]
 He was elected with 52.6% of the vote and a majority of 19,456.[18]